andrewmatlock/Indux/docs/docs/plugins/resize.md

 </div>
 ```

 The element will automatically be resizable from all edges and corners.
-Size constraints are applied with min/max width and height styles.
+Size constraints can be applied with min/max width and height styles.

 ---